Agriculture and the Occupational Safety and Health Act

 At the time the law was passed, the work accident situation for all industries was as follows:

-- Work accidents caused a loss of more than 250 million person-work-days annually.
+- Work accidents caused more than 250 million person-work-days lost annually.

-- As a result of this lost time, lost wages amounted to more than 1-1/2 billion dollars.
+- Wages lost as a result of lost time from work accidents amounted to more than $1.5 billion.

 Why was agriculture included?

 When Congress passed the act, agriculture ranked third behind construction and transportation in the number of fatalities per 100,000 workers each year.Although agriculture made up 4.4 percent of the U.S. workforce when the 1970 law was passed, that 4.4 percent accounted for 16 percent of fatalities and 9 percent of job-related injuries and illnesses at the time of the bill’s passage.